Tijaw1/Crawdsale_Smart/README.md

 ### Deploying the Crowdsale

 Deploy the crowdsale to the Kovan or Ropsten testnet, and store the deployed address for later.
 Switch MetaMask to your desired network, and use the `Deploy` tab in Remix to deploy your contracts.
 Take note of the total gas cost, and compare it to how costly it would be in reality.
 Since you are deploying to a network that you don't have control over, faucets will not likely give out 300 test Ether.
 You can simply reduce the goal when deploying to a testnet to an amount much smaller, like 10,000 wei.
+In this case, the contract is deployed in Ropsten testnet.

 ![PupperCoinCrowdsaleDeployer](https://github.com/Tijaw1/Crawdsale_Smart/blob/main/ScreenShots/21-8.PNG)
 ![PupperCoinCrowdsaleDeployer](https://github.com/Tijaw1/Crawdsale_Smart/blob/main/ScreenShots/21-9.PNG)